ibm-mas/ansible-devops/docs/playbooks/oneclick-core.md

 Copy the MAS license key file that you obtained from Rational License Key Server to a local path and set `SLS_LICENSE_FILE` to point to this location.
 During the installation of SLS this license file will be automatically bootstrapped into the system.

 !!! tip
-    If you do not already have an entitlement file, create a random 12 character hex string and use this as the license ID when requesting your entitlement file from Rational License Key Server.
+    If you do not already have an entitlement file, create a random 12 character hex string and use this as the license ID when requesting your entitlement file from Rational License Key Service.

+## Usage

-## Required environment variables
+### Required environment variables

 - `MAS_INSTANCE_ID` Declare the instance ID for the MAS install
 - `MAS_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)